upasadena/interactive-cyoa-tutorial/docs/mechanics/words.md

 ![](../images/112_word_replace.png)

-If for example, I had a variable named… `#favourite_game`, and the Text that would replace it I had set to `Minecraft`, I could put this in a Row text:
+If, for example, I had a variable named `#favourite_game`, and I wanted the Text that would replace it to be `Minecraft`, I could put this in a Row text:

 > What is your favourite game?
 Mine is #favourite_game!